-Barbara, despite being Black, was no relation to this family having been born to Andrew Black and Jane Smith on 9 August 1796 at Carnwath.
+Barbara, despite being a Black, was no relation and born to Andrew Black and Jane Smith on 9 August 1796 at Carnwath.

 James married Barbara on 28 March 1824 at West Calder.
 Ten children were found and some were baptised twice, in both Whitburn and West Calder.